-The current release of Poly/ML (5.6) is available as downloads from Github (https://github.com/polyml/polyml/releases) and SourceForge (http://sourceforge.net/projects/polyml).
-For Linux, Mac OS X, Cygwin, BSD and similar platforms download the source tar-ball and follow the instructions below.
-There are binary distributions for 32-bit and 64-bit Windows.
+The current release of Poly/ML (5.9) is available as downloads from Github (https://github.com/polyml/polyml/releases).
+For Linux, Mac OS X, BSD and similar platforms download the source tar-ball and follow the instructions below.
+There is a binary distribution for 64-bit Windows.

 After downloading and unpacking the source change to the polyml directory and run.

 installed files within /usr/local and in particular the libraries are

 placed in /usr/local/lib.
 Quite a few Unix variants e.g. Debian, Ubuntu